-You can contribute to a 2023 IRA until the tax filing deadline of April 15, 2024.
-The annual contribution limit for 2023 is \$6,500, or \$7,500 if you are age 50 or older.
+increased to \$7,000, or \$8,000 if you are age 50 or older.
 Your ability to use a Roth IRA contribution can be limited based on your filing status and income (see box in this report).
-Now is a good time to consider making your 2023 retirement contributions.
+Now is a good time to consider making your 2024 retirement contributions.